mattermost-community/focalboard/website/site/content/download/personal-edition/_index.md

 weight: 1
 ---

-If you are new to Mattergoals, [Personal Desktop](desktop) is the fastest way to try it out.
+If you are new to Matternote, [Personal Desktop](desktop) is the fastest way to try it out.

 You can also set up [Personal Server](ubuntu) on Ubuntu to use it with your team, and import boards from Personal Desktop.